kuanweih/KDE-2-Gaussian/README.md

 # How to use it:

-1. setup paramters in param_get.txt and param_den.txt
+1. setup paramters in param_get.py and param_den.py
 2. run get_ra_dec.py to get numpy array by querying data from database
-3. run density-estimation.py to calculate overdensity and significance
+3. run density_estimation.py to calculate overdensity and significance

 P.S.
 If running on clusters, a pbs script is provided also.